Calming the Anxious Brain

 You don’t need to be a brain scientist to tap into the power of neuroplasticity and revolutionize your approach to treating anxiety.
 This workshop recording will explore brain-based techniques to stop the symptoms of anxiety, including panic attacks, rumination, and nausea.

-Non-financial: Catherine Pittman is a member of the Anxiety and Depression Association of America.
+Non-financial: Dr. Catherine Pittman is a member of the Anxiety and Depression Association of America.